oclipa/javascript-cheat-sheet/README.md

 *Using an Object literal*

-This is the basic way to create an object in javascript.
+This is the basic way to create an object in JavaScript.

 ```js
 let X = { p1: a, p2: b, myMethod () { return `my method`; } }